nexusformat/definitions/manual/source/classes/contributed_definitions/spm-structure.rst

 NXspm provides a shared structural framework for capturing essential components such as the instrument configuration, experimental, and sample environments, scan data acquired during measurements, and other relevant metadata.
-The current version aims to ensure that fundamental technical elements are inherited consistently across specific experiment types like STM, STS, and AFM. sample environments, scan data acquired during measurements, and other relevant metadata.
 The current version aims to ensure that fundamental technical elements are inherited consistently across specific experiment types like STM, STS, and AFM.

 .. compound::